Setuini/OCaml_List_Functions/README.md

 ###OCaml list functions

-Some tail recursive list functions i did as preperation for a exam.
+Some tail recursive list functions i did as preperation for an exam.
 Contains:

 * reverse